LlewBach/aj-builder/README.md

 I used Unsplash for all real images as they are free to use. https://unsplash.com/

-I would like to thank my mentor Ben Kavanagh for his sharp eye, great feedback and encouragement.
+I would like to thank my mentor Ben Kavanagh for his sharp eye, great feedback and alleviation of my existential dread that web developers would soon be obsolete do to AGI.
 I also looked up to the README of his first project, [Hard Drivers](https://github.com/BAK2K3/hard-drivers) as a mark to aspire to.